 There are numerous restaurants and stores on Bornholm Island, and in recent years it has become known as an area that attracts both domestic and international artists.

 The island is also blessed with lush nature, making it a popular tourist destination in Denmark, where people spend their vacations picnicking and swimming.

 History of Bornholm

 Bornholm is now a Danish territory, but in terms of location, the island is somewhat remote from the Danish mainland and is sandwiched between Sweden and Denmark.

-Bornholm’s complicated location between several countries means that the country it occupies changes with each war.
+Bornholm’s complicated location between several countries means that the land it occupies changes with each war.

 The island became part of what is now Danish territory by the Treaty of Copenhagen, signed in 1660.

-Bornholm, which has been occupied and returned by the victorious powers, was at one time a Swedish territory.
+Bornholm, occupied and returned by the victorious powers, was at one time a Swedish territory.